neumannk/neumannk.github.io/about.md

 permalink: /about
 ---

-I'm currently living in Seattle and working as a senior software development engineer at AWS.
+I'm currently living in Seattle and working as a software engineer at Smartsheet.
 My professional interests include back-end software, web services, Kotlin, and serverless infrastructure.
 If this site hasn't already made it obvious, I have no interest in front-end or web development.